By using this site, you agree to the Privacy Policy and Terms of Use.

 Why This Matters Now

 The publication of this commentary comes at a critical moment.
 As Georgian Medical Journal explores emerging issues in health research governance, questions about research ethics in vulnerable populations become increasingly urgent.
-Critical care research—particularly around sepsis, acute respiratory distress syndrome, and other life-threatening conditions—often requires rapid enrollment and sometimes involves patients unable to provide their own consent.
+According to the Pkhakadze commentary, critical care research—particularly around sepsis, acute respiratory distress syndrome, and other life-threatening conditions—often requires rapid enrollment and sometimes involves patients unable to provide their own consent.

 The Pkhakadze commentary provides Georgian researchers, ethics committees, hospital administrators, and regulatory authorities with a clear, evidence-based roadmap for navigating these challenges.
 It confirms that Georgia’s legal framework is fit for purpose—but only if it is applied rigorously and consistently.